Configuring Data Warehouse and Dashboards binding settings in Management API#

 3. Send the request.

-As a result, you deleted the Snowflake managed by Adverity binding and the destination is removed from the datastream.
+As a result, you deleted the Dashboards binding and the destination is removed from the datastream.
 The response returns HTTP 204 with no body.

 Import the request example as raw text to your HTTP client (such as Postman).
 The cURL request example is the following: